Experience | Spirit | Conservation

 Laithongrien Meepan bought his young daughter an elephant, a baby bull named Namchok.
 Plai Namchok brought home the plight of the elephant in Thailand to the Meepan family and ignited Laithongrien’s passion to create a sustainable future for the elephant in modern day Thailand.
 He and his wife Romthongsai, established the Ayutthaya Elephant Palace and Royal Elephant Kraal Village in 1996, and the Phra Kochabaan Foundation in 2005.
 Using all their personal fortune to this end, Laithongrien and his wife live with the elephants, personally supervising the elephants and their welfare every day.
 They are 100% dedicated to giving elephants living with humans the best possible life and prevent predictions of the extinction of the species from coming true.
 They have created a unique place full of bold and unique projects.
 That have been recognized by the government, the Royal Family and the public as being a vital contributor and in the forefront of elephant care and conservation.

 The Royal Elephant Kraal

-Since 2000, we have had 68 successful births.
+Since 2000, we have had over 70 successful births.
 With that many births maybe you too will be part of this awesome event when you come.
 Every birth is a miracle to us and we love to share the joy and pride of our family growing each time.